 Sources in the Conspiracy-Pseudoscience category may publish unverifiable information that is not always supported by evidence.
-These sources may be untrustworthy for credible/verifiable information, therefore fact checking and further investigation is recommended on a per article basis when obtaining information from these sources.
+These sources may be untrustworthy for credible/verifiable information.
+Therefore fact checking and further investigation are recommended on a per article basis when obtaining information from these sources.
 See all Conspiracy-Pseudoscience sources.

-- Overall, we rate GreenMedInfo a quackery level pseudoscience website based on claims not supported by science.
+- Overall, we rate GreenMedInfo a quackery-level pseudoscience website based on claims not supported by science.

 Factual Reporting: LOW

-World Press Freedom Rank: USA 48/180
+Press Freedom Rank: MOSTLY FREE

-According to their about page “Sayer Ji is an author, activist, speaker, and widely recognized thought leader in the natural health and wellness space.”
+According to their about page, “Sayer Ji is an author, activist, speaker, and widely recognized thought leader in the natural health and wellness space.”

 On Dec.
-13th, 2018 Pinterest removed GreenMedInfo.com from their platform.
+13th, 2018, Pinterest removed GreenMedInfo.com from its platform.

 Funded by / Ownership

 Sayer Ji owns the website through GreenMedInfo LLC.
 Revenue is derived through membership fees and donations.